jclry1/ms4_citizen_tree/docs/testing.md

 ### Access to site content is limited as non-logged in user, encouraging registration
 Verify that certain parts of the site are inaccesible while not logged in.
-Non-logged in uer can vistit the project pages, the calculator, and the shop.
+Non-logged in user can vistit the project pages, the calculator, and the shop.
 However they cannot make a donation, buy something, or access their profile (My Orders) without being logged in.

 Result: Pass.